Child Custody, Support and Visitation

 Getting Help With Child Custody

 If you need help negotiating a child custody and support agreement or require modification and enforcement of an existing order, contact South Florida family law attorney Michael Lechtman today.
 For over 39 years, he has successfully represented parents through the mediation process to arrive at reasonable custody and support settlements, while protecting parental rights in court when necessary.
 Mr. Lechtman has also helped numerous families modify post-judgment issues to meet changing needs.
 He also proudly represents South Florida residents around the world in military divorce proceedings.
-Call (305) 652-9500 today for a free consultation or contact us online.
+Call (305) 652-9500 today for a consultation or contact us online.